LukeGrahamLandry/franca/devlog.md

 ---

+:SlowAlignmentAnnotation about fn alignment() in compiler/values.fr: no it's not compile speed because the first run after you comment it out is still slow. this costs 40ms somehow in fact, the !null case is NEVER taken in the compiler, you're telling me a correctly predicted branch costs 40ms/16427 = 2.4us? really? its still slow if that's `if false`, which gets sccp-ed out (i can check asm). so ok back to my theory of the problem is compile time.
+#inline doesn't matter
+0: frontend: 1007ms, codegen: 475ms
+then comment out condition
+1: frontend: 1013ms, codegen: 476ms
+2: frontend: 976ms, codegen: 434ms
+so since 1 was slow. the problem can't be the time to sema the slow code. the slow thing is the generated code. ohhh, hmmmm, this is unfortunate. maybe it's about spilling locals. the first diff is fast saves x19-x22 and slow saves x19-x25. dont really understand how it can change the backend time so much as well. but no, didn't i just say `if false` didn't fix it? clearly im confused about something.

+---

 - was reminded of https://www.mattkeeter.com/projects/prospero/ and did one with my jit. hella slow but i love it anyway. so neat to see the math spit out words.
 - fixed bug in make_exec() where it wouldn't work if the code spanned multiple pages.